Andrehatlo/notes/0.1 DM/shopify_seo.md

 1. Count:
   - The title is `Handmade Marokkan Copper Ceiling Lamp`, which is 37 characters.
 2. Find related keywords:
-  - Go to google and type in `Marokkan lamp` and see
+  - Go to google and type in `Marokkan lamp` and find relevant keywords (with a good mothly average searches) to add to your title.
+  - Add keywords until you reach 70 characters
+3. To make your listing look professional, add a `<product title + related keywords | <Title of store>` at the end of the page seo title

+#### Meta description

+1. Clean up the description
+  - Describe more features that the product has
+2. Stay inside 320 characters so it looks clean

+#### Url handle

+1. Make sure the url has the title of the product and some relateable keywords.